AL wild-card leading Red Sox rally past O’s 8-6

 They opened it to 5-3 on Martinez’s shot into the first row of Monster seats in the third.

-But the Orioles rallied against Sawamura after Whitlock walked the leadoff batter, scoring three runs on Mancini’s double down the left-field line.
+But the Orioles rallied against Sawamura after Whitlock walked the leadoff batter, scoring three runs on Mancini’s double down the left-field line before they lost their major league-high 102nd game.

+“This is huge, a huge amount of our team hasn’t played a lot of time in the majors,” Mancini said.
+“The teams we’re competing with the rest of the way, and have been basically the whole month, are fighting for a playoff spot.”

 Boston starter Nathan Eovaldi struck out eight over five innings, allowing three runs on seven hits with one walk.
 The Red Sox have won his last six starts.